Last Updated: January 6, 2025

 Save your project.

 The Travel.mpp should look similar to the one in the following figure.
-The Flight Departs' Must Start On date should be 7/4/21 at 3:20 PM.
-The green note in the Gantt Chart should show that, too.
+The Flight Departs Must Start On date should be 7/4/21 at 3:20 PM; the green note in the Gantt Chart should also show that.
 The A New Task should have an SNET constraint of 7/4/21.

 Figure 7.9 Define Timing Constraints exercise results.